Data-Statiker/VIM-TREEMAP/README.md

   variable: g:tmOutput                       // example: :let g:tmOutput = "VIM"
 - Run the generation
   function treemap#main(output,separator)    // example: :call treemap#main("VIM",";")

 Other paramters:

+You can change the size of the treemap with the following variables:
+- g:tmUx - width                               // example: :let g:tmUx = 230
+- g:tmUy - height                              // example: :let g:tmUy = 65
+To do that you can use the menu "Plugin"->"Treemap"->"Size" or the Vim Commands :TmWidth and :TmHeight

+If this parameters aren't set, the default values are taken:
+VIM:  70 * 25
+SVG: 1024 * 768

+The title of a treemap can defined in the menu or Command:
+   Menu:    Plugin-Treemap-Title g:tmTitle (|treemap-menu|)
+   Command: |TmTitle|

+After executing this menu point youn can insert the name of your Treemap in a input popup.

+You can also set the variable g:tmTitle directly:
+   :let g:tmTitle = "MyTreemapName"

+In case of output type "VIM":
+   The title is written in line 1 of the output tab
+In case of output type "SVG":
+   - The title is used in the HTML Header as title
+   - The title is used as a headline for the SVG graphic

+     Note:
+     The decimal separator for the input file is in every language the point "."
+         examples:   23.1
+                   1020.23

+Other paramters: